theClubhouse-Augusta/project-euler/eulers/e12-highly-divisible-triangular-number/javascript/AsteriHoku/README.md

 We can see that $28$ is the first triangle number to have over five divisors.

 What is the value of the first triangle number to have over five hundred divisors?

+## Write up from writer:

+So for triNum 78:

+factor pairs:
+1 - 78
+2 - 39
+3 - 26
+6 - 13

+1st loop: i = 2 max = 39
+2nd: i = 3 max = 26
+3rd i = 6 max = 13

+This is how it's so fast, it still has to compute all the divisors, but it shrinks the search area very dramatically